 Lebanon Valley College is a member of the following: American Association of Colleges; National Association of Independent Colleges; College Entrance Examination Board; College Scholarship Service, Council of Independent Colleges; National Collegiate Athletic Association; Middle Atlantic States Collegiate Athletic Conference; Penn-Mar Athletic Conference; Central Pennsylvania Field Hockey Association; Eastern College Athletic Conference.

-The MBA Program at Lebanon Valley College is a candidate for specialized business program accreditation with the Accreditation Council of Business Schools and Programs (ACBSP).
+The MBA Program at Lebanon Valley College is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 ACBSP is dedicated to improving the quality of business schools and programs around the world, and ultimately to improving the practice of business in every industry around the world.
 Member institutions adhere to the highest standards and focus on student learning outcomes, providing the kind of education that is relevant to the marketplace.

-Reaching accredited status requires an ongoing effort to maintain high standards not only in regard to curricula and faculty, but in providing state-of-the art equipment, software, learning resources, and services for students.
+ACBSP recognizes teaching excellence and focuses on determining student learning outcomes and continuous program improvement.
+ACBSP’s student-centered teaching and learning approach ensure that students gain the right skills from their educational investment.
+Programs accredited by ACBSP are committed to continuous improvement and ensuring their business program will give students the skills employers want.
+Reaching accredited status requires an ongoing effort to maintain high standards not only in regard to curricula and faculty, but in providing state-of-the-art equipment, software, learning resources, and services for students.
 (Source: ACBSP)